mkraenz/blog/posts/typescripts-as-keyword-might-not-be-what-you-think/typescripts-as-keyword-might-not-be-what-you-think.md

 ---
-title: TypeScript''s `as` keyword might not be what you think
+title: "TypeScript's `as` keyword might not be what you think"
-description: Let''s explore the `as` keyword in TypeScript and see how you can use it to stay safe at compile time and runtime.
+description: "Let's explore the `as` keyword in TypeScript and see how you can use it to stay safe at compile time and runtime."
 tags: 'typescript, javascript'
 cover_image: typescript-cover_image.png
 published: false